ENTP vs INTP – Key Differences between these Two Personalities

 INTPs

-An INTP’s dominate function is Introverted Thinking.
-They are focused on keeping their inner world under control by using reason and logic.
+An INTP’s dominant function is Introverted Thinking.
+They are focused on controlling their inner world by using reason and logic.
 Here are some ways INTPs express their Introverted Thinking:

 • They are very tightly controlled and self-disciplined.